 You should also take some time to read your paper aloud to make sure that it flows.
 You may also want to get your word processor to do this (you can do this in Microsoft Word by going to Review and then Read Aloud while you are in a document.)
 As you are listening to your paper, adjust things that you or your word processor get hung up on while reading the paper.

-Flow is critical as it helps you create a stellar paper that your audience can breeze through without getting stuck on any part of your paper.
+Flow is critical.
+Flow helps you create a stellar paper that your audience can breeze through without getting stuck on any part of your article.
 When your paper flows, it creates an overall better audience experience that will help your paper receive a better grade.

 When you take the time to make these edits, you can create a paper that will wow any professor.
 Editing is a necessary part of the paper writing process, even though we would like to skip over it altogether.
 While it is one of the worst parts of writing a paper (second only to creating a Work’s Cited page), it is an essential step.
 We can never be perfect on the first try, or even the second or third try.
-Our goal is to try to edit our paper as much as possible so that we can avoid the unnecessary mistakes while also trying to catch some of the ones we could not avoid making.
+Our goal is to try to edit our paper as much as possible so that we can avoid unnecessary mistakes.
+Editing also helps us catch some of the mistakes we could not avoid making.